 For those in search of something that resembles and extremely expensive slipper, look no further than the Marphy Loafer from Todd Snyder’s exclusive partnership with Rubinacci.
 Crafted using a suede outer and malleable leather sole, the shoes are able to provide both durability and elegance in the form of a sleek, slipper-esque loafer.

-Whether you find yourself on a boat or not this summer, these penny loafers from Maine-based shoe brand Quoddy provide a reprieve from the ubiquitous boat shoes that tend to dominate the season all while remaining highly functional thanks to the Vibram sole.
+Whether you find yourself on a boat or not this summer, these penny loafers from Maine-based shoe brand Quoddy provide a reprieve from the ubiquitous boat shoes that tend to dominate the season all while remaining highly functional thanks to the Vibram sole and premium leather.

 UO Leather Loafer

-Sure, you’ve heard of two-tone loafers but what about three-tone?
-This pair from Urban Outfitters seamlessly melds three very different colors into one handsome shoe, offering both contrast and wearability with the addition of the tan leather.
+Sure, you might know a thing or two about penny loafers, but a two-toned loafer?
+This suede pair from Urban Outfitters seamlessly melds casual and classy into one handsome shoe, offering both contrast and wearability with the addition of the grey suede.
 And for a cool $69, you really can’t beat ’em.

 Allen Edmonds Wilder Suede Venetian Slip-On Loafer